 - Total disability compensation if you are unable to return to work.

 - Compensation for permanent injury or disfigurement where you have, for example, lost a limb.

 - Death benefits.
 If the injured party dies from their injuries, either at the time of the accident or within 300 weeks of it happening, then the spouse and any minor dependents may receive death benefits.

 Why Should I Hire a Lawyer for my Claim?

 While the WCA may seem like an ideal way to ensure an injured worker is not out of pocket, things do not always go smoothly.
 Insurance companies can often delay, dispute, or even deny benefits.

-An experienced Philadelphia workers’ comp lawyer from The Law Offices of Joel J. Kofsky can help you navigate the complicated process of appeals and claims.
+An experienced Philadelphia workers’ comp lawyer from Philly Injury Law can help you navigate the complicated process of appeals and claims.
 Best of all, you never have to pay us unless we win your case.
 Call our law firm at (215) 735-4800 to schedule your no-obligation consultation.